-In 2016, the City of New Orleans was provided a \$1.5 million grant by the MacArthur Foundation to be part of the MacArthur Safety and Justice Challenge. ccxxvi As part of the grant, the City of New Orleans was expected to implement a comprehensive set of strategies to reduce the jail population in Orleans Parish with a target 21% reduction of the average daily jail population, or 340 people, by mid-2019. ccxxvii Since late summer 2016, the "Jail Population Management Subcommittee" has overseen the implementation of all MacArthur Foundation Safety and Justice Challenge projects.
-The members of the Jail Population Management Subcommittee include: the Orleans Parish District Attorney's Office; the New Orleans Police Department; the Mayor's Office; the City Council; the Orleans Parish Criminal District Court; Magistrate Judge Cantrell; Louisiana Probation and Parole; the Department of Corrections; the City of New Orleans' Chief Administrative Office; Orleans Public Defenders; the Orleans Parish Sheriff's Office; the City Attorney's Office; the New Orleans Municipal Court; and three community representatives. ccxxviii In May 2017, all Criminal District Court judges consented to the launch of a "Increase the Use of ROR Pilot Project" in Section M5 of Orleans Parish Magistrate Court as part of the MacArthur Foundation's Safety and Justice Challenge. ccxxx The only judge who did not sign off on the ROR project was Magistrate Judge Cantrell. cxxxi This project was overseen by the Jail Population Management Subcommittee.
+In 2016, the City of New Orleans was provided a \$1.5 million grant by the MacArthur Foundation to be part of the MacArthur Safety and Justice Challenge. ccxxvi As part of the grant, the Citv of New Orleans was expected to implement a comprehensive set of strategies to reduce the jail population in Orleans Parish with a target 21% reduction of the average daily jail population, or 340 people, by mid-2019. ccxxvii Since late summer 2016, the "Jail Population Management Subcommittee" has overseen the implementation of all MacArthur Foundation Safety and Justice Challenge projects.
+The members of the Jail Population Management Subcommittee include: the Orleans Parish District Attorney's Office; the New Orleans Police Department; the Mayor's Office; the City Council; the Orleans Parish Criminal District Court; Magistrate Judge Cantrell; Louisiana Probation and Parole; the Department of Corrections; the City of New Orleans' Chief Administrative Office; Orleans Public Defenders; the Orleans Parish Sheriff's Office; the City Attorney's Office; the New Orleans Municipal Court; and three community representatives. ccxxviii In May 2017, all Criminal District Court judges consented to the launch of a "Increase the Use of ROR Pilot Project" in Section M5 of Orleans Parish Magistrate Court^{ccxxix} as part of the MacArthur Foundation's Safety and Justice Challenge.^{ccxxx} The only judge who did not sign off on the ROR project was Magistrate Judge Cantrell.^{ccxxxi} This project was overseen by the Jail Population Management Subcommittee.

 The Pilot Project was aimed at releasing a greater number of lower risk pre-trial defendants.
-The Pilot Project ran from May 27, 2017 to August 31, 2017ccxxxiii and was piloted in Commissioner Jonathan Friedman's courtroom (M5) with his permission.
-In fact, Commissioner Friedman has said that he began to follow the protocol a bit earlier than the target start date, starting in April 2017.ccxxxiii During the Pilot, Commissioner Friedman maintained judicial discretion to decide pre-trial release conditions for all cases in front of his court, but he was encouraged to release lower risk defendants on their own recognizance (ROR) where permitted by Louisiana law.
-Where the defendant was low-risk for release but Louisiana law did not permit the defendant to be RORed (due to the defendant's pending criminal charges) the commissioner was encouraged to set a nominal bail that the defendant could readily pay in cash.
-Commissioner Friedman could also order the defendant to be supervised by the criminal district court operated PTS program.
-Ccxxxiiv
+The Pilot Project ran from May 27, 2017 to August 31, 2017^{ccxxxii} and was piloted in Commissioner Jonathan Friedman's courtroom (M5) with his permission.
+In fact, Commissioner Friedman has said that he began to follow the protocol a bit earlier than the target start date, starting in April 2017.^{ccxxxiii} During the Pilot, Commissioner Friedman maintained judicial discretion to decide pre-trial release conditions for all cases in front of his court, but he was encouraged to release lower risk defendants on their own recognizance (ROR) where permitted by Louisiana law.
+Where the defendant was low-risk for release but Louisiana law did not permit the defendant to be RORed (due to the defendant could readily pay in cash.
+Commissioner Friedman could also order the defendant to be supervised by the criminal district court operated PTS program.^{ccxxxiv}